 Dice up an onion, some thick bacon, and some garlic cloves.

-Then, heat a large pot or dutch oven on the stove over medium heat.
+Then, heat a large pot or Dutch oven on the stove over medium heat.
 Once the pot is hot, add one tablespoon of olive oil.
 (You can also use butter or vegetable oil.)
 (Picture 1)

 Once the olive oil is hot, add the diced bacon.
 (Pictures 2 – 3) Once the bacon is starting to get crispy on the edges but isn’t totally cooked (Picture 4), add the diced onions.
 (Picture 5)